ASH: A Modern Framework for Parallel Spatial Hashing in 3D Perception: Conclusion and Future Work

-We can see a gain of performance with fewer LoC in Table ~\ref{tab:app-slac-loc} in the \emph{livingroom 1} scene with heavy simulated noise\footnote{To control the experiment, we use the initial fragment pose graph from the baseline implementation.}.
-Note while the hash map generalizes from the bounded to unbounded deformation grid, the LoC and time contributing to the core non-linear least squares is not reduced, which takes up the greatest portion of \emph{optimization}.
-Our deformation and integration speed \emph{per frame} is significantly faster ($11.8\times$), which is critical for large-scale ($\ge 30$K frames) sequences.
+We can see a gain in performance with fewer LoC in Table~\ref{tab:app-slac-loc} in the \emph{livingroom 1} scene with heavy simulated noise\footnote{To control the experiment, we use the initial submap pose graph from the baseline implementation.}.
+Note while the hash map generalizes deformation grids from bounded to unbounded scenes, the LoC and time contributing to the core non-linear least squares optimization are slightly reduced.
+Meanwhile, the deformation and integration speed \emph{per frame} is significantly faster ($11.8\times$), which is critical for large-scale ($\ge 30$K frames) sequences.
 While being faster and easier to develop, our system achieves a higher reconstruction quality in terms of precision, recall, and F-score with a distance threshold $\tau = 20$mm~\cite{park2017colored}.